Sony A7R III vs A7S

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a substantially higher resolution than the one in the A7S (3686k vs 2400k dots).
 The table below summarizes some of the other core capabilities of the Sony A7R III and Sony A7S in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A7R III and the A7S is in-body image stabilization (IBIS).
-The A7R III reduces the risk of handshake-induced blur with all attached lenses, while the A7S has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7R III reduces the risk of handshake-induced blur with all attached lenses, while the A7S offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).